BayAreaMetro/transit-passenger-surveys/SOP.md

 MTC will procure consulting resources to carry out the Survey Program, and oversee consultant performance to ensure delivery of high quality data and survey summary products.
 MTC's current contracting environment includes a "bench" of three consultants to spread the work among.
 All three were selected in a competitive recruitment and all have a lot of experience in transit passenger surveying.
 The three bench consultants from MTC's most recent procurement are Corey, Canapary, & Galanis of San Francisco, California; ETC Institute of Olathe, Kansas; and, Redhill Group of Irvine, California.

 MTC staff works closely with operator liaisons in all matters related to survey scheduling (see Survey Scheduling, below), contracting, and administration.
-Work is assigned to contractors via MTC-issued task orders, which include work scope, requested deliverables, budget, anticipated schedule, and other relevant items such as disadvantage business enterprise (DBE) subcontracting goals, etc. A recent example executed task order is available [here](https://mtcdrive.box.com/Example-Task-Order).
+Work is assigned to contractors via MTC-issued task orders, which include work scope, requested deliverables, budget, anticipated schedule, and other relevant items such as disadvantaged business enterprise (DBE) subcontracting goals, etc. A recent example executed task order is available [here](https://mtcdrive.box.com/Example-Task-Order).

 ## Data Collection